NIRISS Aperture Masking Interferometry

 See the JWST High-Constrast Imaging (HCI) article for a discussion on the various JWST modes that enable high-contrast imaging (HCI).
 Additional NIRISS-related HCI information is provided in HCI NIRISS Limiting Contrast.

-For a walk-through on developing a JWST observing program using NIRISS AMI, please refer to the science use case article NIRISS AMI Observations of Extrasolar Planets Around a Host Star.
+For a walk-through on developing a JWST observing program using NIRISS AMI, please refer to the example science program article NIRISS AMI Observations of Extrasolar Planets Around a Host Star.

 Figure 1.
 Prototype of the NIRISS non-redundant mask